U45 (rehabilitation, orthopaedics)

 TELEPHONE AND INTERNEt

-Each room features a phone and an internet connection.
-You will receive your personal code upon your admission (telephone).
-Don’t hesitate to ask for your Internet access code at the admissions service.
-After working hours, please do not hesitate to contact the reception desk.
+Each room is equipped with a telephone and an Internet connection.
+You will receive your personal code upon admission (telephone).
+Do not hesitate to ask for your Internet access code from the admissions department.
+Outside of opening hours, do not hesitate to contact reception.

 READING